aws-samples/serverless-rag-demo/README.md

 #### Section 2 - Deploy this RAG based Solution (The below commands should be executed in the region of deployment)

 1. Search for **AWS Cloudshell**.
-Configure your aws cli environment with the access/secret keys of the new admin user using the below command on AWS Cloudshell
+Configure your aws cli environment with the access/secret keys of the new admin user using the below command on AWS Cloudshell.
+   **Optional if you have assumed an Administrator role.**__
    ```
       aws configure
    ```